A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Introduction

-We implemented our algorithm in \texttt{C++} and tested it on several large dense and sparse matrices.
+Finally, we implemented our algorithm in \texttt{C++} and tested it on several large dense and sparse matrices.
 Our dense implementation runs on top of \texttt{Elemental}~\cite{poulson2013elemental}, a linear algebra library for distributed matrix computations with dense matrices.
 Our sparse implementation runs on top of \texttt{Eigen}~\footnote{\url{http://eigen.tuxfamily.org/}}, a software library for sparse matrix computations.
-This C++ implementation is accessible in both C++ and Python environments~(through Python bindings), and it is also available to download on Github (see Section~\ref{subsec:environment} for more details.).
+Our code is available to download on Github (see Section~\ref{sxn:exps} for details and a link to our code).